 A Mental Health Resource Hub for Alberta Forestry Personnel

-Wayfound, in partnership with the Government of Alberta Ministry of Forests and Parks, is committed to supporting the mental well-being of forestry personnel throughout the 2025 wildfire season.
+Wayfound, in partnership with the Government of Alberta Ministry of Forests and Parks, is committed to supporting the mental well-being of forestry personnel.
 This resource hub provides tailored mental health support, tools, and services to help you stay resilient in the face of the challenges you encounter on the job.

 You are not alone—we’re here to help.